SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/04-Summary.md

 [slide hideTitle]
 # Summary

-# In this lesson you learnt:
+# In this lesson you learned:

-- What is Multidimensional Array?
+- What a Multidimensional Array is
-    - Arrays can have more than one dimension, e.g. matrices
+    - arrays can have more than one dimension, e.g. matrices

 ```java
 int[][] intMatrix = new int[3][];